Nevada

 - On May 16, 2019, Governor Sisolak signed SB 173 into law, expanding the list of offenses that victims of human trafficking may petition for vacatur and sealing to include any non-violent offense, effective October 1, 2019.
 The new law adds a provision to § 179.247, making any non-violent conviction eligible for vacatur and sealing, so long as the individual committed the offense because she was a victim of human trafficking or involuntary servitude.
 SB 173 defines a “crime of violence” as “[a]ny offense involving the use or threatened use of force or violence against the person or property of another” or “[a]ny felony for which there is a substantial risk that force or violence may be used against the person or property of another in the commission of the felony.” § 179.247(10).

-- Prior to the enactment of HB 319 in 2019, Nevada applied a direct relationship test in connection with some licenses.
+- Prior to 2019, Nevada applied a direct relationship test in connection with some licenses.
 See, e.g., Nev.
-Rev. Stat. § 625.410(4) (discipline permissible based on “[c]onviction of . . . any crime an essential element of which is dishonesty or which is directly related to the practice of engineering or land surveying”).
+Rev. Stat. § 625.410(4) (discipline permissible in connection with engineering licenses based on “[c]onviction of . . . any crime an essential element of which is dishonesty or which is directly related to the practice of engineering or land surveying”).